An extended Knowledge Compilation Map for Conditional Preference Statements-based and Generalized Additive Utilities-based Languages: Conclusion

 \section{Conclusion}

 The literature on languages on CP statements has long focused on statements with unary swaps.
-Several examples in Section~\ref{sec:expressiveness} show that this strongly degrades expressiveness.
-We have introduced a new parameterised family of languages, $ §CP§\acycllexk $, which permits to balance expressiveness against query complexity: the lower $k $ is, the less expressive the language is, but the faster answering most queries will be.
-Table~\ref{table:queries} shows that comparison queries seem to resist tractability, even for $ §CP§\acycllexk $, but queries like the \pb{top-$p$} query may be sufficient in many applications.
-Tractability of the \pb{equivalence} query relies on the existence of canonical form: it is the case when the language enforces a structure like a dependency graph or a tree, and when the conditions of the statements are restricted to some propositional language with a canonical form.
+Several examples in Section~\ref{sec:expressiveness} show that this strongly degrades expressiveness. \ifklptcompat We have introduced a new parameterized family of languages, $ §CP§\acycllexk $, which permits to balance expressiveness against query complexity: the lower $k $ is, the less expressive the language is, but the faster answering most queries will be. \fi Table~\ref{table:queries} shows that comparison queries seem to resist tractability for CP-statements, \ifklptcompat even for $ §CP§\acycllexk $, \fi but the \pb{top-$p$} query may be sufficient in many applications.
+The practical interest of CP-nets also lies in the fact that with this language, finding an optimal (undominated) alternative is easy~\cite{Boutilieretal:jair04}.

-We have not studied here transformations, like conditioning or other forms of projection for instance.
-Some initial results on projections can be found in \citep{BesnardLangMarquis:mpref05}.
-This is an important direction for future work, as well as properties of the various languages studied here with respect to machine learning.